MichaelCurrin/learn-to-code/bash/beginningLinuxProgramming/execution.md

 * User's bin dir- `/home/michael/bin` i.e. `~/bin`
 * Shared bin dir - `/usr/local/bin`

-Do one of the following.
+Do either of the following:

-* Move your file to your user's bin directory
+* Move the file to your user's bin directory to make it available for _only your user_.
 ```bash
 $ mv script.sh ~/bin/
 ```

-* Or make it available for all users.
-Make it owned by root user and root group and give it executable permissions for users who are no the owner.
+* Or, make it available for _all users_.
+Make it owned by root user and root group and give it executable permissions for users who are not the owner.
 ```bash
 $ sudo mv script.sh /usr/local/bin/
 $ sudo chown root:root /usr/local/bin/script.sh